carboneio/carbone/doc/webserver.md

 ### Middlewares

 Middlewares can be added before or after route.
-It can be usefull to log or get stats about requests.
+It can be useful to log or get stats about requests.
 Add a `middlewares.js` file in the `plugin` folder and export two arrays:
 - before
 - after